All in one, Free and Open Source 3D creation

 • Left aligned checkboxes and text where possible.

-• Some neat add-ons to improve usability, like the reset 3D View add-on or the Set Dimensions add-on with which you can scale in world coordinates in edit mode.
+• Some extra add-ons to improve usability, like the reset 3D View add-on, Brush Panels or the Set Dimensions add-on with which you can scale in world coordinates in edit mode.

 A detailed list of the changes can be found in the release notes: www.bforartists.de/wiki/release-notes